penumbragames/blockwars/braindump.md

 THREE.Scene.
 To solve the problem of the bullet skipping over a player entity, we will calculate if the line connecting its position before and after update intersects any entity's axis-aligned bounding box.

+# 10/11/2015

+Upon further reflection, updating bullets in discrete steps is very computationally expensive.
+However, users can easily see the bullets they fire.
+After implementing muzzle flash and recoil, we should implement an a priori system where a shot happens instantly when a player clicks.
+After adding the slab test line-box intersection algorithm to the Entity class, this should be trivial.
+This removes the need for a Bullet class since this computation can happen inside the Player class.
+Bullet spread should be easy to implement on top of this.